Our Motley Fool Rule Your Retirement review will tell you everything you need to know about this stock-picking service.

 The full package includes access to investment ideas like stock picks, mutual funds, and exchange-traded funds that can help retirees the most.

 Fool also offers model portfolios that you can use as an example for your own retirement account.

 It all sounds good, but is the Motley Fool Rule Your Retirement service worth the cost of admission?

 Keep reading our Rule Your Retirement review to find out if it’s the right retirement service for you.

 But let’s start with a quick rundown of the Fool.

 Tom and David Gardner are brothers who co-founded the Motley Fool in their mid-twenties back in 1993.

-Brokamp is one of the Fool’s retirement investing specialists.
-He helped write Motley Fool’s Money After 40 and Personal Finance Workbook.
-He also wrote the Fool’s Guide for Paying for School.
+Robert also helped write Motley Fool’s Money After 40 and Personal Finance Workbook.

 What’s Included in the Rule Your Retirement Package?